 Hamilton Health Center Women, Infants, and Children (WIC) Program

 WIC Programs have earned the reputation of being one of the most successful federally-funded nutrition programs in the United States.
-The WIC Program of Hamilton Health Center is a major contributor of healthy outcomes for the nutritionally at-risk women, infants and children of Harrisburg, PA in the following ways:
+Our WIC center in Harrisburg is a major contributor of healthy outcomes for the nutritionally at-risk women, infants and children of Harrisburg, PA in the following ways:

 - Reduction of infant mortality

 - Decrease in low and very low birth weights

 - Improved growth and cognitive development of nutritionally at-risk infants and children